aliascash/installer/README.md

 - sudo (to replace binaries)

 ### How to use
-At first, spectrecoind must be stopped to replace the binaries.
+At first, aliaswalletd must be stopped to replace the binaries.

 Execute the updater script afterwards with